Skip to main content

 Using the Web application

-To create a new threat model from a template access the welcome page and access template gallery by clicking on the Create model from a Template button on the Welcome page.
+To create a new threat model from a template, go to the Welcome page and click the Create model from a Template button.

 After selecting a template, you will be presented with a list of your repositories.
 Pick the one where you want to store your new model.
-If you have more than 30 repos you might have to page through them until you find the one you want.
+If you have more than 30 repos you may need to page through them to find the one you want.

-Once you have picked your target repo, you will be asked to pick a branch.
-Again, if you have more than 30 branches you might need to page through.
+Once you have picked your target repository, you will be asked to pick a branch.
+Again, if you have more than 30 branches you may need to page through.

 When you pick a branch you will be taken to the threat model edit page where you can enter general information about your model.
 The template’s diagrams, components, and threats will already be populated as a starting point.
 The name that you provide for the model will be used as the file name within the repository.

-In addition to organization templates, you can also use a local threat model file as a template.
-This is useful when you have received a template file from a colleague or want to use an existing model as a starting point for a new one.
+In addition to organisation templates, you can also start from a local template file.
+This is useful when you have received a template file from a colleague.

-From the Template Gallery, click Import from Local to browse for a template file on your local filesystem.
+From the Template Gallery, click Start from a Local Template button to browse for a template file on your local filesystem.
+Local template image

-Note: This creates a new model based on the local file - it does not add the template to your organization’s template repository.
+Note: This creates a new model based on the local file, it does not add the template to your organisation’s template repository.
 Only administrators can add templates to the shared template gallery.

 Exporting an existing model as a template